top of page

 Now they’ve got friends, phones, football practice, jobs, attitudes, and playlists that could melt your eardrums.
 The last thing they want to do is switch houses every weekend or hang out with a parent they haven’t bonded with in a while.

-And now what used to be a clear court order is feeling like a tug-of-war with no rope in sight.
+And now what used to be a clear court order feels like a tug-of-war with no rope in sight.

 So, what do you do when parenting time turns into parenting tension?